Learning Abroad Center

 About

 Explore Shakespeare’s world in London and Stratford-upon-Avon through lenses of the early modern period and English literary culture of today.
-Spend your time exploring significant cultural sites through the eyes of Shakespeare.
-Attend performances of his famous plays while in London and enjoy walking tours of the Medieval village of Stratford-upon-Avon he once called home.
+Spend your time exploring significant cultural sites related to Shakespeare and his world.
+Attend performances of his famous plays while in London and enjoy walking tours of the medieval village of Stratford-upon-Avon he once called home.

 Housing & Meals